~ When Jesus Almost Came! ~

 When Jesus Almost Came!

-Lewis R. Walton, from the book ‘ADVENT'
+Lewis R. Walton, from his 1986 book, "ADVENT".

 Lewis R. Walton is the author of Omega, Decision at the Jordan, Thoughts in Springtime, and other books.
 A practicing attorney and widely acclaimed public speaker, he writes also from the vantage point of member of a Congressional advisory group on national defense.
 A pilot, he derives numerous illustrations for this book from his experiences in flying.